 The Church developed the Liturgical Calendar to help us remember the Life of Christ every hour, day and week of the year.
-This helps us to grow to be more and more like Christ every moment of our lives
+This helps us to grow to be more and more like Christ every moment of our lives.
+The calendar serves as a framework connecting the life of Christ to specific events throughout the year.
+We foster a closer relationship with God and a commitment to the path of salvation as we live the life of Christ through the calendar.
+The rhythms of the liturgical year not only educate but also serve to engage in continuous reflection and growth to become more like Christ.

 - 1. Why does the liturgical calendar start with the Feast of Qoodosh Idtho? - 2.
 How are the Bible Readings for each Sunday or Feast Day selected? - 3.
 What are the Canonical Fasts of the Malankara Orthodox Church?
 What is the purpose of these Fasting Seasons? - 4.
 What are the tones in the Orthodox Church?
 Why do we use tones?
-What purpose does the tones serve in liturgical music?
+What purpose does the tones serve in liturgical music? - 5.
+Why is Psalm 51 used at the beginning of most services in the Church?

-The Importance of Christian Symbolism
+Christian Symbolism